varunm22/personal-site/content/life/covid-april-2020.md

 [1]:https://www.kingarthurflour.com/recipes/no-knead-sourdough-bread-recipe

+{{< figure src="/imgs/life/2020/0041.jpg" caption="First picture of mixed dough">}}
+{{< figure src="/imgs/life/2020/0042.jpg" caption="Post rising and shaping">}}
+{{< figure src="/imgs/life/2020/0043.jpg" caption="Ready for baking">}}
+{{< figure src="/imgs/life/2020/0044.jpg" caption="On the cooling rack">}}
+{{< figure src="/imgs/life/2020/0045.jpg" caption="The crumb">}}

 The strange and unpredictable weather we'd been having all week finally culminated in a snowstorm which left several inches of snow on our deck.
 With nothing better to do on a Sunday in quarantine, I decided to try making a snow dinosaur.
 This had been a bucket list item in the back of my mind since early high school, and I can confidently say I crossed it off.
+Unfortunately, the next day was considerably warmer, and a couple minutes into a video call with my manager, the neck collapsed.
+As I started the call by showing him the intact dinosaur, I had to show him its demise.

+{{< figure src="/imgs/life/2020/0046.jpg" caption="The dinosaur">}}
+{{< figure src="/imgs/life/2020/0047.jpg" caption="Me for scale">}}
+{{< figure src="/imgs/life/2020/0047_1.gif" caption="Walkaround view">}}
+{{< figure src="/imgs/life/2020/0048.jpg" caption="After the meteorite struck but it was actually just too much sunlight">}}

 With volunteering, I've started figuring out my role in Citizens' Climate Lobby (CCL), and also got in contact with someone working on tech solutions for COVID triage for Bangladeshi communities in NYC.
 Both of these seem like they may be cool ways to feel useful in these times!